 RISE is about women leading with confidence — in boardrooms, classrooms, clinics, councils, and communities.
 Slater Heelis specialises in the legal frameworks that sit behind many of those spaces: business growth, employment rights, governance, family structures, property, and more.

-Their involvement in entrepreneurship and women’s leadership networks — including roles on advisory boards that support female founders and innovators in the North of England — shows a genuine commitment to shifting the dial, not just observing from the sidelines.
+Their involvement in entrepreneurship and women’s leadership networks — including advisory roles supporting female founders and innovators across the North — demonstrates a belief in meaningful, long-term change rather than symbolic participation.

 They are: